“Hey bro! Wanna pregame at my place before the woodser?”

 If you understood every word in this conversation, congratulations!
 You’re a full-fledged college student (or you’re just really hip with current lingo).
 If you didn’t, fear not.
-CM created a college dictionary of all the cool words you’ll need to know in college.
+CM created a college dictionary of all the cool college words you’ll need to know before you hit campus.

 A party where you go dressed in literally anything but actual clothing

 “Hey, Todd!
 Did you see what Jessica was wearing at the ABC Party last Saturday?
 She looked fineeeeee covered in sticky notes.”

 A party after the main party ends; usually more intimate than the main event

 “Why do the bars have to close at 2 a.m.?”
 “Don’t worry, Mike’s having an after-party at his place.”

 When a student skips sleep for a night to cram for an exam (or any other school-related work)